 Data collection was completed under institutional review board approval, and documentation of written consent was waived.
 Patients who underwent PSF for AIS from July 1, 2013, through September 1, 2015, enrolled in the study.
 The PSH team was partnered with a project manager with LEAN Six Sigma training to improve care of patients with scoliosis.
-LEAN Six Sigma is a process improvement methodology meant to reduce variability and increase efficiency and is one of the primary performance improvement methods used at our institution.
+LEAN Six Sigma is a process improvement methodology meant to reduce variability and increase efficiency www.anesthesia-analgesia.org